bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 ```
 ![png](/images/datamining/output_20_1.png)

-Age at heart attack and fractional shortening appear to be normally distributed.
-The variables of epss, lvdd, and wallmotionindex appear to be positively skewed.
+Age at heart attack appears to be normally distributed.
+The variables of fractional shortening, epss, lvdd, and wallmotionindex appear to be positively skewed.

 ![png](/images/datamining/output_24_0.png)